fikrisharudin20/NGCLCobblemon/README.md

 ## About the Modpack
 The NGCL Cobblemon Modpack is all about providing a diverse range of mod changes to keep your gameplay fresh and exciting.
 From automating processes to harnessing nuclear power, exploring interdimensional realms, and mastering magical arts, this modpack has something for everyone.
 (Specifically for the NGCL community, for the BOYSS!!)

+## Version 6.1 Patch
-## Version 6.0 Updates
+## Fixes, addons and dependencies for V 6.0
-## THE MAGIC UPDATE (SHADOW WIZARD MONEY GANG) UPDATE
+- Added energy gens from meka
-- Magic Mods: Added a plethora of new magic mods to enhance your magical prowess.
+- Added few new things to explore
-- New Patches: Implemented various patches to improve gameplay and fix bugs.
-- New Content: Introduced new items, features, and gameplay mechanics.
-- DISCLAIMER: Please remove the Grappling Hook Mod from your mods folder before joining the server.

 ### Key Features
 - Cobblemon: Experience a world filled with Pokémon-like creatures.